-The flap tooth technique is performed by removing or lifting a portion of the gum tissue to facilitate access to the tooth root surfaces located beneath the periodontal tissues.
-This procedure is carried out for the purpose of cleaning plaque, tartar, and infected tissues under the gums, as well as correcting or treating the tooth root surfaces.
-Subsequently, the cleaned or treated area is repositioned with gum tissue and sutured.
+The flap tooth technique is performed by lifting or removing a portion of the gum tissue to facilitate access to the tooth root surfaces located under the periodontal tissues.
+This procedure is performed to clean plaque, tartar and infected tissues located under the gums, and to correct or treat the tooth root surfaces.
+Then, the gum tissue is placed again in the cleaned or treated area and sutured.

 Patient Comments